CyberSecuriTim/ad-gpo-deployment/README.md

 <h1>Deploying Group Policy Objects within an Active Directory Domain in Azure</h1>
 <p>

-- This tutorial outlines the creation and deployment of group policy objects within an Active Directory domain consisting of Windows virtual machines hosted in Azure.<br />
+- This tutorial outlines the creation and deployment of group policy objects within an Active Directory domain consisting of Windows virtual machines hosted in Azure.

 - NOTE: To successfully perform this lab, a properly installed and configured Active Directory Domain is required including a functioning domain controller and at least one client connected to this domain controller.